 Local NGOs;

-international NGOs;
+International NGOs;

-local community;
+The local community;

 Artists and cultural workers;

-national cultural institutions;
+National cultural institutions;

-international cultural institutions;
+International cultural institutions;

-national and international educational institutions.
+National and international educational institutions.

-A detailed descriptions of the bottom-up participatory activities in Savamala is provided in (Chapter 4, pp. XX).
-Taking into account their number, but also similitude in their activities, the ones that signify as poles of urban agency within this analysis are: (1) Cultural centre Grad (KC Grad ); (2) Old depository in Kral- jevica Marka Street (MKM); (3) Mikser multidisciplinary platform; (4) Nova Iskra design incubator; (5) Urban Incubator Belgrade project (UIB); (6) Ministry of space collective; (7) Ne da(vi)mo Beograd initiative (NDVBGD); (8) My piece of Savamala - participatory urban design workshop; (9) The game of Savamala - participatory urban planning workshop; (10) Savamala, a place for making participatory project; (11) Streets for cyclists NGO; (12) Common space in Kraljevica Marka 8 street (KM8 ).
+A detailed description of the bottom-up participatory activities in Savamala is provided (Chapter 4, pp. XX).
+Taking into account their number, but also the similitude of their activities, those that signify as poles of urban agency within this analysis are: (1) Cultural Centre Grad (KC Grad ); (2) the Old Depository in Kraljevica Marka Street (MKM); (3) Mikser multidisciplinary platform; (4) Nova Iskra design incubator; (5) the Urban Incubator Belgrade project (UIB); (6) Ministry of Space Collective; (7) Ne da(vi)mo Beograd initiative (NDVBGD); (8) My piece of Savamala – a participatory urban design workshop; (9) The game of Savamala – a participatory urban planning workshop; (10) Savamala, a place for making a participatory project; (11) Streets for Cyclists NGO; (12) Common space in Kraljevica Marka 8 street (KM8 ).

-Urban space: These civic activities aimed also to profit from abandoned and empty spaces in Savamala.
+Urban space: These civic activities have also aimed to profit from abandoned and empty spaces in Savamala.
 In this respect, most of the spaces were obtained for a temporal use or for use over a non-determined period by the Municipality of Savski Venac.
 However, some are also rented from the private owners under market conditions.
-The very first established place was the Gallery Magacin (MKM), a space in Kraljevica Marka 1.
-In was under the supervision of Dom Om- ladine (Belgrade Cultural Institution) and it hosted the activities of the indepen- dent cultural platform in Belgrade.
-However, the crucial step in making Savamala a home for non-formal civic and cultural scene was when KC Grad moved in the old building in Brace Krsmanovic 5.
-It was followed by setting Mikser Festival on the streets of Savamala and renting the old storage in Karadjordjeva 46 to accomodate Mikser House.
-Later on, Urban Incubator Belgrade (UIB) activated several spaces for their programme in the broader area of Savamala: (o) the Spanish house (Brace Krsmanovica 2), (o) KM8 (Kraljevica Marka 8), (o) C5 (Crnogorska 5), (o) Bureau Svamala (Svetozara Radica 3, and (o) Nextsavamala (Gavrila Principa 2).
-It is also important to mention Nova Iskra, the private co-working space and the platform for cultural activities.
-It is located in Gavrila Principa 43, the building at the very edge of what is in this research assumed as Savamala neighbourhood.
+The very first established place was the Gallery Magacin (MKM), a space on Kraljevica Marka 1.
+It was under the supervision of Dom Omladine (a Belgrade Cultural Institution) and it hosted the activities of the independent cultural platform in Belgrade.
+However, the crucial step in making Savamala a home for the non-formal civic and cultural scene was when KC Grad moved into the old building at Brace Krsmanovic 5.
+This was followed by setting the Mikser Festival on the streets of Savamala and renting the old storage at Karadjordjeva 46 to accomodate Mikser House.
+Later on, Urban Incubator Belgrade (UIB) activated several spaces for their programme in the broader area of Savamala: (o) the Spanish house (Brace Krsmanovica 2), (o) KM8 (Kraljevica Marka 8), (o) C5 (Crnogorska 5), (o) Bureau Savamala (Svetozara Radica 3, and (o) Nextsavamala (Gavrila Principa 2).
+It is also important to mention Nova Iskra, a private co-working space and platform for cultural activities.
+It is located at Gavrila Principa 43, a building at the very edge of what is in this research assumed as the Savamala neighbourhood.

 Intermediaries and mediators

-Starting with ANT and its open approach to comprise whatever may be an element of a complex urban system and the loose definition of actors relationality, acutal actors influence on site was rather straight-forward and indicative.
+Starting with ANT and its open approach to comprise whatever may be an element of a complex urban system and the loose definition of actors relationality, the actors’actual influence on site was rather straight-forward and indicative.
 It has been realized that their human/material nature should be acknowledged as it unmistakably designates their roles in urban development processes.
-Therefore, this wide conceptual field has been shrunk to the category of actor nature.
-It tells us if human/non-human element serves as intermediary or mediator.
-In this respect, the researcher differentiated its figuration as human, entity, artifact, or event, and indicated if it is an individual or group element (set of elements).
-So to speak, the nature of an element defines if it actually bears or merely changes meaning - in one manifestation they do, in the other not.
+Therefore, this wide conceptual field has been shrunk to the category of an actor nature.
+This tells us whether the human/non-human element serves as intermediary or mediator.
+In this respect, the researcher differentiated its figuration as human, entity, artifact, or event, and indicated whether it is an individual or group element (set of elements).
+So to speak, the nature of an element defines whether it actually bears or merely changes meaning - in one manifestation they do, in the other not.

-Individuals The distribution of roles in Serbian regulatory framework is substantially dependent on the individual and group human actors who are assigned certain position.
+Individuals: The distribution of roles in the Serbian regulatory framework is substantially dependent on the individual human and group actors who are assigned certain position.